 When conditions are favourable, certain populations of algae can increase to levels that result in poor water quality and an algal bloom or scum may form.
 Bloom-forming conditions include:

-As there is an abundance of relevant literature covering the identification, reporting and relevant health implications, this introductory material has been limited to the above general information on algal growth and a list of key findings relevant to Kahshe and Bass Lake property owners/guests or public users.
-A more detailed report on the types of algae that may impact the health of Kahshe and Bass Lakes, on factors that play a role in algal bloom development and on the health symptoms and use restrictions has been developed and is appended.
-Also appended to this section are several excellent references to help readers better understand the health and aesthetic implications of a toxic algal bloom and how the presence of a bloom needs to be reported.
+As there is an abundance of relevant literature covering the identification, reporting and relevant health implications, this introductory material has been limited to the above general information on algal growth and a list of key findings that would be relevant to Kahshe and Bass Lake.
+A more detailed report on the Current Status of Algal Blooms in Kahshe and Bass Lakes, including factors that play a role in algal bloom development and on the health symptoms and use restrictions has been developed and is posted under this tab.
+Also posted in this section are several excellent references to help readers better understand the health and aesthetic implications of a harmful algal bloom and how the presence of a bloom can be reported.